GRE Practice Questions

 So if you aspire to get your dream score, you need to get familiar with using these tools and have a perfect game plan.

-Now, our GRE practice tests would help you gather the gear to take the tests.
+Now, our free online GRE practice tests would help you gather the gear to take the tests.
 So take them on to step up your game.

 Before you embark on this arduous journey to prep yourself for the GRE, first get clear about what these things actually are.

-As the name suggests, a GRE practice test is supposed to help you practice on the questions, question types, and the actual test itself.
+As the name suggests, a GRE diagnostic test is supposed to help you practice on the questions, question types, and the actual test itself.

 There are ways in which you can practice: